-Honorary consuls in Chile - Chile EN
+Honorary Consuls in Chile

 Honorary consuls play a fundamental role in strengthening international ties at the local level.
 Appointed by the King of the Netherlands, they represent and promote Dutch interests in the regions of Chile.
 Their work combines diplomacy, consular assistance to Dutch citizens, and the promotion of economic ties between both countries.